shardmaitland/Apps/Weather-App/README.md

 - Simply download repo.
 - Load the build folder into a project workspace.
 - Run **index.html** on a live server.
+- To search click the search icon
+  - Type countries, or states only, does not accept zip or full address format
+- Click the search icon once more to search that location and see display update

 I use [VS Code](https://code.visualstudio.com/download), and added the [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extention